Therapeutic exercise

 Should the intensity of therapeutic exercises be adjusted based on individual physical capacity?

-Yes, the intensity of therapeutic exercises should be personalized according to age, physical fitness, and health status.
+Yes, the intensity of therapeutic exercises should be individualized according to age, physical fitness, and health status.
 Therapists conduct initial assessments to design appropriate exercise intensity and frequency, avoiding overexertion that could cause muscle strains or joint injuries.
 It is recommended to maintain a principle of "mild fatigue without pain" during training and to communicate regularly with the therapist for adjustments.

 How should I coordinate daily activities with the effectiveness of therapeutic exercises?